-UIC-Specialized Care for Children requires that you maximize insurance benefits.
+UIC Division of Specialized Care for Children requires that you maximize insurance benefits.
 When you follow all the rules of your insurance company, the insurance may pay for more services and at a higher rate.
 Following the rules is necessary in order for the insurance company to pay the maximum benefit on a claim.

 An Illinois Department of Healthcare and Family Services (HFS) program that provides assistance with medical, dental and vision services for low income families.